Meaning of Acquisition

 - Apple acquired Shazam music, TV shows, and songs app for $ 400 Mn.
 The Company plans to integrate the app into Apple’s iOS and utilize its technology.

-- The acquisition is a time-efficient growth strategy that helps the Company to acquire the core competencies and resources which are not currently available.
+- The Acquisition is a time-efficient growth strategy that helps the business to acquire the core competencies and resources which are not currently available.
 The Company can instantaneously enter into a new market, product and overcome the barriers of entry.
 Further, it will not have to invest much time and effort in product development.

-- The acquisition provides market synergy by quickly building the market presence of the Company.
+- It provides market synergy by quickly building the market presence of the Company.
 The Company can increase its market share and reduce competition.
-It can further build on its brand through acquisitions.
+It can further build on its brand.

-- The acquisition can improve financials and give short term gains when an organization with low share price are acquired.
+- It can improve financials and give short term gains when an organization with a low share price are acquired.
 Synergies can improve cost cuttings as well as provide efficient use of resources.

 - Acquiring other businesses and entities reduces barriers to entry.
 The Company can overcome the market entry barrier in no time and hence reduce the market research, product development costs.

-- Acquisitions provide confidence in the Company and can boost shareholders morale and confidence in their Company.
-Shareholders may expect the Company to buy or acquire other Companies which may increase the share price and yield higher returns for them.
+- They provide confidence in the Company and can boost shareholders’ morale and confidence in their Company.
+Shareholders may expect the Company to buy or acquire other companies, which may increase the share price and yield higher returns for them.

 Disadvantages and Limitations